 My name is Rory Harder.
-I completed my PhD in philosophy earlier this year at the University of Toronto, and I am currently supported there as a postdoctoral fellow.
-My research is in the philosophy of language and mind.
+I completed my PhD in philosophy at the University of Toronto in early 2022, and for the 2022-2023 academic year I am teaching at the University of Toronto Scarborough campus.

 Here is my CV.

 Here are my papers, in various stages of progress.